LLM Reference

 Where can I run Kimi K2 Instruct and Phi-4 Mini Flash Reasoning?

-Kimi K2 Instruct is available on Fireworks AI, Together AI, and NVIDIA NIM.
+Kimi K2 Instruct is available on Fireworks AI, Together AI, NVIDIA NIM, Vercel AI Gateway, and Novita AI.
 Phi-4 Mini Flash Reasoning is available on NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 When should I pick Kimi K2 Instruct over Phi-4 Mini Flash Reasoning?

-Phi-4 Mini Flash Reasoning is safer overall; choose Kimi K2 Instruct when provider fit matters.
-If your workload also depends on provider fit, start with Kimi K2 Instruct; if it depends on provider fit, run the same evaluation with Phi-4 Mini Flash Reasoning.
+Phi-4 Mini Flash Reasoning is safer overall; choose Kimi K2 Instruct when long-context analysis matters.
+If your workload also depends on long-context analysis, start with Kimi K2 Instruct; if it depends on provider fit, run the same evaluation with Phi-4 Mini Flash Reasoning.

 Continue comparing